pkking/quick-mirror-openeuler/README.rst

 set the list of modules to mirror as well.

-The client downloads the master file list for each module, generates lists of new files, deletes files and directories which no longer exist on the server, and passes one combined list to rsync via --files-from.
+The client downloads the master file list for each module, generates lists of new and updated files, deletes files and directories which no longer exist on the server, and passes one combined list to rsync via --files-from.
 Because all modules are copied together, hardlinks between modules will be copied as hardlinks.

 The speed improvements can be extraordinary.